-Since 1987, the sports interests of Florida International University have been represented by the FIU Panthers team, whose logo reflects the essence of the name and its characteristics.
-The identity subtly emphasizes the strength, speed, and agility characteristic of the mascot.
+Since 1987, Florida International University’s sports interests have been represented by the FIU Panthers, whose logo reflects the essence of the name.
+The identity subtly emphasizes the mascot’s strength, speed, and agility.

 Meaning and History

-Until 2011, the FIU Panthers team was known as the Golden Panthers, and before 1987, it was known as the Sunblazers.
+Until 2011, the FIU Panthers were known as the Golden Panthers, and before 1987, as the Sunblazers.
 They received their current name in honor of the endangered North American cougar from Florida.
 It also inspired a series of logos depicting the crouching predator against a globe, before a crest, or next to the abbreviation “FIU.”
 Over the years, the FIU Panthers have succeeded in many sports, including football, baseball, basketball, and volleyball.
 Their emblem has become a symbol of the university’s constant victories and achievements, and part of the overall image campaign aimed at attracting new students.

 What is FIU Panthers?